istio/istio.io/content/blog/2018/egress-mongo/index.md

 ### Direct TCP Egress traffic through the egress gateway

 In this section you handle the case when you need to direct the traffic through an [egress gateway](/docs/examples/advanced-gateways/egress-gateway/#use-case).
-The sidecar proxy will route TCP connections from the application to the MongoDB host, by matching the IP of the host (a CIDR block of length 32).
-The egress gateway will forward the traffic to the MongoDB host, by its hostname.
+The sidecar proxy routes TCP connections from the application to the MongoDB host, by matching the IP of the host (a CIDR block of length 32).
+The egress gateway forwards the traffic to the MongoDB host, by its hostname.

 1. Create a `ServiceEntry` for the MongoDB service, this time with `resolution` `DNS`.
 Specifying the resolution as `DNS` instructs the egress gateway to perform a DNS query to get the IP address of the MongoDB host.
 Note that the